adis92202/precipitation_analysis/README.md

 - .gitignore - paths to be ignored by github
 - README.md - this file
 - run.py - main script to run analysis (see **Usage** section)
+- environment.yml - file with environment dependencies
-- spi_env.yml - file with environment snapshot (see **Environment** section) - in future to be replaced by conda-lock file
+- conda-lock.yml - file with locked environment snapshot (see **Environment** section)

 ## GitHub